ROSEBURG, Oregon — When Chris Mintz heard gunfire at Oregon’s Umpqua Community College on Thursday, his thoughts were not of himself.

 “Tries to block the door to keep the gunman from coming in,” his aunt, Wanda Mintz, told FOX8.
 “Gets shot three times.
-Hits the floor.
-Looks up at the gunman and says, ‘It’s my son’s birthday today.’”
+Hits the floor.”

 Still, there was no mercy.
 The gunman shot Mintz again.
-It’s not yet clear exactly how many more times, but both his legs are broken, according to family members who talked to him by phone on his way into surgery.
+It’s not yet clear exactly how many more times, but both his legs are broken, said family members who talked to him by phone on his way into surgery.

 “He’s going to have to learn to walk again,” Ariana Earnhardt, his cousin, told FOX8.
 “But he walked away with his life, and that’s more than so many other people did.”

 Some on social media hailed Mintz’s courage and encouraged people to remember him rather than the killer.